-Fees: All students will be charged the following fees per semester:

-Administrative fee (first semester only)- \$350; Transcript fee (first semester only)- \$70; Activity fee- \$100; Recreation and Athletic fee- \$158; Health and Wellness fee- \$103
+Fees: All students will be charged the following fees per semester: Administrative fee (first semester only)- \$350; Transcript fee (first semester only)- \$70; Activity fee-\$104; Recreation and Athletic fee- \$163; Health and Wellness fee- \$108

-^{}All full-time degree-seeking students (with the exception of the Executive MPH program) are expected to be registered for at least nine credits per semester and will be charged the semester rate.

-All students in the traditional (4 semester) accelerated (3 semester) and Dual, 4+1, Accelerated MPH for External Graduate/Professional Students (2 semester) degree program plans are responsible for the total tuition of their program (semesters x semester rate).
+\\All full-time degree-seeking students (with the exception of the Executive MPH program) are expected to be registered for at least nine credits per semester and will be charged the semester rate.
+All students in the traditional (4 semester), accelerated (3 semester), Dual, 4+1, and Accelerated MPH for External Graduate/Professional Students (2 semester) degree program plans are responsible for the total tuition of their program (semesters x semester rate).

-For example, students enrolled in the traditional MPH program (4 semesters) must complete 4 full-time semesters to meet the financial obligation of the degree at the four semester tuition rate (4 semesters x 20,000).
+For example, students enrolled in the traditional MPH program (4 semesters) must complete 4 full-time semesters to meet the financial obligation of the degree at the four semester tuition rate

+(4 semesters x 20,800).
 Students enrolled in the accelerated MPH program (3 semesters) must complete 3 full-time semesters charged at the three semester tuition rate to meet the their financial obligation.
 Students enrolled in the dual degree, 4+1, and Accelerated MPH for External Graduate/ Professional School students (2 semesters) must complete 2 full-time semesters at the two semester tuition rate.

 Students are expected to distribute their coursework throughout the appropriate number of semesters to maintain full-time status and meet the required financial obligation.
-During summer semesters, the hourly rate applies when students take additional coursework above and beyond the 3 or 4 semester program plans and enroll in 8 credit hours or less.
+During summer semesters, the per credit hour rate applies when students take additional coursework above and beyond the 3 or 4 semester program plans and enroll in 8 credit hours or less.
 A student is able to take additional credits at Emory University at no additional cost while they are attending traditional semesters within their degree plan.
 For Traditional MPH and MSPH students these semesters are Fall and Spring.
 For Executive MPH students these semesters are Fall, Spring, and Summer.

-Non-RSPH courses require instructor permission for enrollment.
-Students should check with their ADAP to determine whether these courses count towards the completion of their degree requirements.
-It is the student's responsibility to know the grading system of the school in which they are enrolling.
 If a student extends their studies beyond the determined degree plan time (i.e. a 5th semester to complete a 4-semester degree plan), tuition will be charged at the prevailing individual credit rate up to 9 hours.
-Nine or more hours will be assessed at the prevailing flattuition rate.
+Nine or more hours will be assessed at the prevailing flat-tuition rate.
 If a student changes their degree plan from MSPH to MPH or from the three-semester accelerated plan to the four-semester traditional plan, the tuition charge will be the rate of current enrollment with no accommodation for previous tuition payments.